 Sorting alphabetically in Microsoft Excel is very easy and, at the same time, very useful when you are working with a wide range of raw data.
 Sorting is one of the most common features in Excel, yet it is also one of the most useful ones.
 Sorting is widely used in the data management sector.
 In this article, I will show you how to sort alphabetically with multiple columns in Excel.

-4 Easy Methods to Sort Alphabetically with Multiple Columns in Excel
+How to Sort Alphabetically with Multiple Columns in Excel (4 Easy Methods)

 In this article, you will see four easy methods to sort alphabetically with multiple columns in Excel.
 You will see the use of various Excel features and functions in these methods.

 To illustrate my article further, I will use the following sample data set.

 1. Use Ascending or Descending Sorting Methods

 In most cases, users need to sort our columns alphabetically from A-Z or Z-A to get the desired sorted data range.
 You can accomplish this task by following these easy steps.

 - Firstly, select the data range of the first column that is B4:B22 for sorting.

 - Then, go to the Home tab of the ribbon, and from the Editing group, select Sort & Filter.

 - Secondly, from the dropdown of the previous selection, select Sort A to Z for sorting the data set in the ascending order of the alphabet.